Berenice02/ProbabilisticRobotics/project.md

 o_x - o_z \cdot \text{col}_m\\
 o_y - o_z \cdot \text{row}_m
 \end{bmatrix}
-$
+$$
 $A_m \cdot p = b_m\quad$ with $A$ is a 2x3 matrix and $b$ is a 2x1 vector.

 by:
 - premultiplying both sides by $R_n^T$
 - setting $R_n^T \cdot o_n = [o_x \quad o_y \quad o_z]^T$
-- computing $\lambda_m $ in the third equation and replacing its value into the other two equations
+- computing $\lambda_m$ in the third equation and replacing its value into the other two equations

 I computed $A_m$ and $b_m$ for each measurement of each landmark and then stacked together for each landmark in the form $A = [A_1 \cdots A_M]^T$ and $b = [b_1 \cdots b_M]^T$.